- Eczema support groups are gatherings where you can meet other people with this skin condition.

 You can also reach out to organizations like the NEA or the AAFA and ask if they host support groups in your area.
 Or you can search online through Google or a social media website like Facebook.

-A support group is a place where you can connect with other people who have eczema, either in person or online.
+A support group is a place where you can connect with other people living with eczema, either in person or online.
 If you’ve been managing eczema on your own, it can be a huge relief to finally be surrounded by people who get what it’s like to live with this skin condition.

 During support group meetings, you’ll learn treatment strategies and tricks that other people have discovered to relieve their eczema symptoms.
-That can help you feel more in control of your condition.
+That can help you feel better able to manage your condition.

 These groups also provide a safe space to vent or to get any worries you have about eczema off your chest.